RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 * The "peering-set:" attribute defines the name of the set.
 It is an RPSL name that starts with 'prng-'.
 * The "peering:" attribute defines a peering that you can use to import or export routes.
-* The "mp-peering:" attribute extends the "peering:" attribute and defines a multiprotocol peering that can be used to import or export <font color="green">IPv4, </font>IPv6 routes.
+* The "mp-peering:" attribute extends the "peering:" attribute and defines a multiprotocol peering that can be used to import or export IPv4, IPv6 routes.
 * The "peering:" and "mp-peering:" attributes are optional.
 However, a peering-set must contain at least one of these two attributes.
 It cannot contain both in the same object.
 * The name of a peering-set object can be hierarchical.
 A hierarchical peering-set name is a sequence of peering-set names and AS Numbers separated by colons.
 At least one part of the name must be an actual **peering-set** name (i.e. start with "prng-").
 All the set name components of a hierarchical **peering-set** have to be **peering-set** names.
 * This object sets the authorisation required for the creation of other **peering-set** objects one level down in a hierarchy.
 This is set by the "mnt-lower:" and "mnt-by:" attributes.